Q: How do I apply to study at NZLC? What is the application process?

-A: Usually 2 weeks notice is required and there is a $200 arrangement fee involved if you wish to change homestay families or your city accommodation.
+A: You should tell us 2 weeks in advance and there is usually a $200 arrangement fee involved if you want to change homestay families or your city accommodation.

-A: Young Learners can receive extra caregiver support, especially if the knowledge of English is very limited and it is the first time the student is away from home.
-This is optional and can be provided on a weekly basis for $90 per week.
+A: This is optional and can be provided on a weekly basis for between $90 -$120 per week.
 This service can be provided for the first week of arrival or for the entire duration of the student’s course.